vonhoff/Animation2Tilemap/README.md

 ## How It Works

-The process begins by loading the input, which can be a single image, a multi-frame file (such as a GIF), or a folder of images.
+It begins by loading the input, which can be a single image, a multi-frame file (such as a GIF), or a folder of images.
 Multi-frame files are automatically treated as animations.
 When processing a folder where all images have the same dimensions, they are assumed to be animation frames; confirmation is requested unless the `--assume-animation` option is used.

 Next, the tileset factory divides each frame into tiles and uses image hashing to track unique tiles at each grid position, ensuring that only unique tiles are stored for a compact tileset.
 For each grid position, a unique identifier is generated to represent the sequence of tiles across frames, capturing any tile animation patterns.